Award Categories

 Judges will be looking for evidence on how the successful implementation of the campaign delivered an increased level of awareness, how ROI was measured, and how the campaign and/or business goals were achieved or exceeded.
 Entrants should also showcase any other exceptional achievements or work that especially merits this award.

-36. PR Team of the Year
+36. PR Leader of the Year (Agency) (NEW)

 Judges will be looking at the team’s scope of work, strategic skills, creativity, and excellence in execution.
 Entrants should also showcase their exceptional achievements and successful results against objectives/KPIs.
 Entrants can use one particular campaign as a case study of evidence to form their entry or can use aspects from various projects, but all work must have taken place within the eligibility period.